chizkidd/dsi-CapstoneProj/final_proposal.md

   - [The Beautiful Game: Predicting the Premier League with a random model](https://towardsdatascience.com/o-jogo-bonito-predicting-the-premier-league-with-a-random-model-1b02fa3a7e5a)
   - [Predicting Football Results With Statistical Modelling](https://dashee87.github.io/football/python/predicting-football-results-with-statistical-modelling/)

 From the resources above and others online, poisson models were widely used due to the discrete probabilty distribution nature of a 90-minute match game in soccer for goals per game and the understanding of poisson distribution.
-Classifier models (linear stochastic gradient descent, naive baye, support vector machines (SVM), random forest, markov model, etc.) were also used in some cases to explicitly predict either a win, draw or loss.
+Classifier models (linear stochastic gradient descent, naive bayes, support vector machines (SVM), random forest, markov model, etc.) were also used in some cases to explicitly predict either a win, draw or loss.

 ## Presentation